p00f/alabaster.nvim/README.md

 colorscheme alabaster_dark
 ```
 ## Configuration
+Two config options are provided:
-One config option is provided: `g:alabaster_dim_comments` (default: `false`).
+- `g:alabaster_dim_comments` (default: `false`).
 When true, comments are dimmed instead of being highlighteed bright yellow.
+- `g:alabaster_floatborder` (default: `false`).
+    When true, floating window borders have a foreground colour and background colour is the same as `Normal`.
+    When false, floating window borders have no foreground colour and background colour is the same as popup menus.

 ## Treesitter
 This colorscheme is designed with nvim-treesitter in mind (there is _some_ highlighting of the default highlight groups but the intended use is with treesitter).
 Please contribute queries if you can, following [these rules](https://github.com/tonsky/sublime-scheme-alabaster#motivation)